 Double Tricks (Ex): At 13th level, when a dirty fighter performs a combat maneuver, he may apply two different conditions to his target instead of one.
 Each penalty condition requires a separate action to remove.
 At 17th level, he may apply three different conditions.
 This ability replaces weapon training 3 and 4.

 The scarred witch doctor draws power from her ability to endure pain and suffering.
 She mutilates her own flesh, inflicting horrific scars, in order to attract the attention of her patron.
 Rather than call forth a familiar, she creates a repulsive fetish mask that she uses as a repository for her power.
 A scarred witch doctor has the following class features.

-Constitution Dependent: A scarred witch doctor uses Constitution instead of Intelligence when determining the highest level of spells she can cast, her spell save DCs, number of spells known at 1st level, and any effects of her hexes normally determined by her Intelligence.
+Fierce Intelligence: A scarred witch doctor treats her Intelligence score as 2 points higher when determining the highest level of spells she can cast, the number of spells she can cast per day, her spell save DCs, her number of spells known at 1st level, and any effects of her hexes determined by her Intelligence.

 Hex Scar: Whenever a scarred witch doctor learns a hex, she must carve or brand a symbol in her flesh to represent this hex.
 She can disguise these scars with mundane or magical means, but they cannot be permanently removed.